nuwarvsd/miit_fdp/README.md

 In the above code block ,2'b1? specifies that the corresponding bit can be either be 0 or 1.
 This means when the sel input is holding a value 3 i.e 2'b11, cases 3 and 4 both hold true.
 What is synthesized depends on the mercy of the simulator.
 It can lead to **Synthesis-Simulation mismatches**.
 If we used an IF condition here, due to **priority logic**, condition 4 would be ignored when condition 3 is met.
-However,in the CASE statement , even if the upper case is matched,--all the cases are checked--.So,if there is overlapping in cases,it poses a problem as the cases are not mutually exclusive.
+However,in the CASE statement , even if the upper case is matched,**all the cases are checked**.So,if there is overlapping in cases,it poses a problem as the cases are not mutually exclusive.
 And we would get an unpredictable output.

 ![image](https://user-images.githubusercontent.com/123365818/215225110-8d4a5844-ce9f-4297-8e4b-8c0f56e1d86d.png)

 ### SKY130RTL D5SK2 - Labs on "Incomplete If Case"

 **Case 1: Incomplete If statements**

 Below is the file titled incomp_if.v, and can be found in the directory verilog_files.